projectacrn/acrn-hypervisor/doc/getting-started/overview_dev.rst

 * Copy the built ACRN hypervisor files, Service VM kernel files, and launch scripts from the development computer to the target.
-The Service VM kernel files replace parts of the Ubuntu installation we installed and used for running the Board Inspector, with the Linux kernel we built based on the board and scenario configuration.
+The Service VM kernel files replace parts of the Ubuntu installation we installed and used for running the Board Inspector, with the Linux kernel we built.

 * Configure GRUB to boot the ACRN hypervisor, pre-launched VMs, and Service VM.
   Reboot the target, and launch ACRN.